-Last week LinkedIn, Connect: Professional Women’s Network, Powered by Citi hosted an on-line chat with Katty Kay and Claire Shipman, authors of The Confidence Code.
+Several years back, LinkedIn, Connect: Professional Women’s Network, Powered by Citi hosted an on-line chat with Katty Kay and Claire Shipman, authors of The Confidence Code.
 It was a fascinating conversation from women of all ages and professions.
 I was most interested in how Kay and Shipman answered questions posed by those of us who are 50+ with regard to confidence.

 As it turns out, according to the research the authors have done, we become more risk averse and less willing to take on tasks that push us outside of our comfort zone as we age.
 From the questions asked, women over the age of 50 seemed to want to break the cycle of low confidence.
 The authors made a few recommendations to get us to take the next step.
 Here are a few of their comments: